Mashael2030/Mussaed-Right-Marketer-/README.md

-# Mussaed | Right Marketer
+# Mossaed | Right Marketer
-This project is related to SaudiGBT Hackathon (Mussaed)
+This project is related to SaudiGBT Hackathon (Mossaed)
 # Overview
-Mossaed understands costumer and solves his/her problem as immediate solution.
+Mossaed understands costumer and responses on his/her queries.
 It provide smart and specialized responses in specific field based on company data.
 It trained and feed by ChatGPT.
 # Tools
 * **Technologies:** API vectara , Python , Postman , HTML , Adobe xd
 * **Libraries:** Pandas, Sklearn, Flask